Paradise Comics

 Paradise Comics is a comic book store located in Toronto, Ontario, Canada.
 The owner and proprietor is Peter Dixon.
-Paradise Comics is actively buying with free evaluations and selling gold, silver and bronze age vintage comics, 1933 to 1980, and CGC-graded comics and CGC Signature Series (signed and graded) comic books.

 Paradise Comics Toronto Comicon

-Paradise Comics created a comic book convention, Paradise Comics Toronto Comicon.
-In 2009, Wizard Entertainment acquired the Paradise Comics Toronto Comicon, "a show that has been consistently awarded The Best International Comic Book Convention (non-USA) by ComicBookConventions.com, for the last five years."
-Peter Dixon would continue to be involved with the Paradise Comics Toronto Comicon.
+In 2003, Paradise Comics created a comic book convention, Paradise Comics Toronto Comicon, popularly known as the Toronto Comic Con.
+In 2009, Wizard Entertainment acquired the Paradise Comics Toronto Comicon, "a show that ha[d] been consistently awarded The Best International Comic Book Convention (non-USA) by ComicBookConventions.com, for the last five years."
+Peter Dixon would continue to be involved with the convention, which was renamed Wizard World Toronto.
+(The convention went defunct after 2012.)